databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_write(input, dir)

-    Writes raster tiles from the input column to a specified directory.
+    Writes tile tiles from the input column to a specified directory.

-    :param input: A column containing the raster tile.
+    :param input: A column containing the tile tile.
     :type input: Column
-    :param dir: The directory, e.g. fuse, to write the tile's raster.
+    :param dir: The directory, e.g. fuse, to write the tile's tile.
     :type dir: Column(StringType)
     :rtype: Column: RasterTileType

 .. note::
   **Notes**
-    - Use :code:`RST_Write` to save a 'tile' column to a specified directory (e.g. fuse) location using its already populated GDAL driver and raster information.
+    - Use :code:`RST_Write` to save a 'tile' column to a specified directory (e.g. fuse) location using its already populated GDAL driver and tile information.
     - Useful for formalizing the tile 'rawPath' when writing a Lakehouse table.
 An example might be to turn on checkpointing for internal data pipeline phase operations in which multiple interim tiles are populated, but at the end of the phase use this function to set the final rawPath to be used in the phase's persisted table.
 Then, you are free to delete